brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 ### Totally customizable look-and-feel

 MailMate users want function first, "pretty" last---and what degree of "pretty" they'll allow is something they want to control.
 It's what they're used to having from MailMate itself.
 So they'll be quite comfortable with how extensively you can customize each app's appearance in many different regards: which icons appear and when, color schemes, display typefaces, and so on.
-You *can't* make either look quite as bare-bones in appearance as many a "pretty" app; but, after all, that's almost certainly not of interest to anyone who'd want to use either, much less to a MailMate user.[^Antiquated]
+You *can't* make either look quite as bare-bones in appearance as many a "pretty" app; but, after all, that's almost certainly not of interest to anyone who'd want to use MailMate, AltaMail, or Preside.[^Antiquated]

 [^Antiquated]: I did, however, hear from one otherwise enthusiastic Preside user who described its UI as "lacking and dated" when compared to other email client apps.

-One appearances-related drawback these apps share when compared to MailMate is that neither allows use of [Markdown](https://daringfireball.net/projects/markdown) in composing emails.[^MDinMM] However, this isn't the big deal it might otherwise be, since Markdown's requirement to enter special characters can be more of a hassle on iOS devices' touchscreens than with a Mac keyboard.
+One appearances-related drawback these apps share when compared to MailMate is that neither allows use of [Markdown](https://daringfireball.net/projects/markdown) in composing emails.[^MDinMM] However, this isn't the big deal it might otherwise be, since Markdown's requirement to enter certain characters for formatting can be more of a hassle on iOS devices' touchscreens than with a Mac keyboard.
 Indeed, some MailMate users say they're *glad* not to deal with Markdown in iOS apps, email or otherwise.

 [^MDinMM]: Remember that MailMate doesn't simply *allow* composing in Markdown---[it *requires* it](https://manual.mailmate-app.com/).